Goutte/blog.antoine.goutenoir.com/source/_posts/2013-11-01-working-with-the-cnrs.markdown

 ---

-As of December 2013, I'll be working for the [IRAP](http://www.irap.omp.eu) (Astrophysics and Planetary Science Institute), doing code migration, data treatment and manipulation for [MUSE](http://muse.univ-lyon1.fr) (Multi-Unit Spectrographic Explorer).
+As of December 2013, I'll be working for the [IRAP](http://www.irap.omp.eu) (Astrophysics and Planetary Science Institute), doing code migration, data treatment and manipulation for [MUSE](http://muse.univ-lyon1.fr) (Multi-Unit Spectroscopic Explorer).

 {% img center /images/posts/working-with-the-cnrs/muse.gif '3D view of MUSE' '3D modelization of MUSE' %}